kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Adding microtime by trigger <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 That's fine, but still not really satisfactorily.
 The reason is that one second is too long a time to get the right sequence of commands.
 Hence the protocol is hard to read.
+And that's bad for debugging.

+Debugging means that you don't see what you should see.
+So the art of debugging is changing the conditions in order to be able to see what you should see.
+And if you see it, that's it: you can do something about it.

 As MySQL or MariaDB don't have a special data type `microtime`, I was looking for a solution via Google and first hit an attempt which is fine but nevertheless didn't convince me in the end: [Default value for “microtime” column in MySQL](https://dba.stackexchange.com/questions/114850/default-value-for-microtime-column-in-mysql).